 We constantly monitor our systems to make sure users who log on have a fair chance of completing their computing jobs.
 For this reason, we may need to terminate programs that use a significant amount of system memory without advance notice.

 R packages are installed in C:\Program Files\R\Rxxxx.yyyy\library and shared among all users.
 Any user can download and install packages in said folder on our terminal servers and Sim Cluster nodes.
 However, if the package is installed on only one terminal server (e.g, Ts2), you may need to log on to that server to use it.

 Sometimes the installation may fail if the installer tries to install other packages that your package depends upon.
 We advise users to check if the dependencies packages are present before the installation and choose not to install dependencies of the package.
-If you are using RStudio to install R packages, uncheck “Install dependencies” before installing the package.
+If you are using RStudio to install R packages, uncheck “Install dependencies” before installing the package or use the command

 You may use the terminal servers’ printer redirection functionality to print to your own desktop printer.
 Drivers for many popular printer models are already installed on the server.
 If your printer is supported, it will appear in the Printers list a few moments after you connect to the terminal server.
 If your printer does not appear, contact us—we’ll install the appropriate printer driver.
 Be sure to include your printer’s manufacturer (e.g., Hewlett-Packard) and model number (e.g., LaserJet 8150).